TrellixVulnTeam/swahilipython_SCMU/Doc/library/uuid.rst

 a UUID containing the computer's network address.  :func:`uuid4` creates a random UUID.

-Depending on support from the underlying platform, :func:`uuid1` may or may not return a "safe" UUID.
+Depending on support kutoka the underlying platform, :func:`uuid1` may or may not return a "safe" UUID.
 A safe UUID is one which is generated using synchronization methods that ensure no two processes can obtain the same UUID.
 All instances of :class:`UUID` have an :attr:`is_safe` attribute